INFO

 Batch mode for mosaic images

-When batch files are ready for further processing is it possible to save all files by clicking a button in the section “Save final image files”.
+When batch completed is it possible to save all files in a different formats by clicking a button in the section “Save final image files”.
 Batch mode adds a keyword to each image and it is used to find files for saving.
 It is possible to save images in PixInsight .xisf format, 16-bit TIFF format or 8-bit TIFF format.
 If you want to assemble the final image in Photoshop, save images in 16-bit TIFF format.

 Batch mode keyword is saved on disk with .xisf format but not with TIFF format.
 If you want to process images later and use batch save then you should save files also in .xisf format.